ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Other peers in the system do not require admission control.
 This implies a decentralized consensus mechanism naturally leading to the utilization of systems such as CCSMs.

-**[CR2]>[D6]**	Given two or more histories of updates, any Principal Owner within a BPI MUST be able to determine which one is preferred due to security by inspection.
+**[CR2]>[D6]**	Given two or more histories of DPKI updates, any Principal Owner within a BPI MUST be able to determine which one is preferred due to security by inspection.

 This implies the existence of a method of ascertaining the level of resources backing a DPKI history such as the hash power in Bitcoin based on difficulty level and nonce.